Alfresco/docs-activiti-enterprise/docs/architecture/application.md

 Runtime Bundles emit and consume events that occur within processes via Spring Cloud Streams.
 A description of [engine events](events.md) and their classes is available.

-By default, the data from the Runtime Bundle is stored in a Postgres database that is shared within an application namespace between the Audit Service, Query Service, Notification Service, Preference Service, Form Service and Runtime Bundle.
+By default, the data is stored in a Postgres database that is shared within an application namespace between the Query Service, Preference Service, Form Service and Runtime Bundle.
 This can be updated to point to a Postgres data store external to an application’s namespace or even external to the cluster.

 The REST APIs that the runtime bundle exposes deal with processes and tasks and are specific to each application.

-## Query service
+## Query Service
-The Query Service is used for querying process data without accessing a [runtime bundle](#runtime-bundle) directly.
-It  consumes the events produced by the runtime bundle and routed via Spring Cloud Streams (through the [Rabbit MQ](#rabbit-mq) binder).
-It stores them in its own database for simple, read-only process and task querying.
-The Query Service performs some data aggregation, whilst the [audit service](#audit-service) does not.
+The Query Service is used for querying process data without accessing the [runtime bundle](#runtime-bundle) directly.
+It consumes the events produced by the runtime bundle that are routed via Spring Cloud Streams through the [Rabbit MQ](#rabbit-mq) binder.

+The query service contains tables that have had some level of data aggregation performed on them for querying purposes.
+These tables can also be used to setup [GraphQL](https://graphql.org/learn/) against to query specific events and use web sockets with.

+Another set of tables within the query service store events without any data manipulation and are used as an audit trail for each application.
+These audit events can be queried without accessing the runtime bundle directly.

-By default, the data is stored in a Postgres database that is shared within an application namespace between the aAudit Service, Query Service, Notification Service, Preference Service, Form Service and Runtime Bundle.
+By default, the data is stored in a Postgres database that is shared within an application namespace between the Query Service, Preference Service, Form Service and Runtime Bundle.
 This can be updated to point to a Postgres data store external to an application’s namespace or even external to the cluster.

 The REST APIs that the query service exposes deal with processes and tasks and are specific to each application.

 ## Form Service
 The Form Service contains the backend functionality required for [forms](../modeling/forms/README.md) to function within an application.

-By default, the data is stored in a Postgres database that is shared within an application namespace between the Audit Service, Query Service, Notification Service, Preference Service, Form Service and Runtime Bundle.
+By default, the data is stored in a Postgres database that is shared within an application namespace between the Query Service, Preference Service, Form Service and Runtime Bundle.
 This can be updated to point to a Postgres data store external to an application’s namespace or even external to the cluster.

 The REST APIs that the Form service exposes deal with forms and are specific to each application.